 Office hours.
-W 10:00 am-10:50 am.
+M 3-3:50 pm.

 Description.
 Mathematical logic is a group of interrelated mathematical subjects which came about as an outgrowth of the advances in the foundations of mathematics that were made in the late 19th and early 20th century.
 Since its birth during the study of the philosophical underpinnings of mathematics, the subject has grown both in breadth and depth, and has forged connections to many other parts of mathematics and computer science.
 Nowadays, mathematical logic is often divided into the four fields of set theory, model theory, recursion theory (or computability theory) and proof theory.
 The topics in this course are part of the common background of mathematicians active in any one of these areas.